onur-zengin/python-cisco-iosxr/README.md

 __3. CONFIGURATION__

-   The program can optionally be run with a configuration file (pniMonitor.conf) that resides inside the same folder.
+   The program can optionally be run with a configuration file (`pniMonitor.conf`) that resides inside the same folder.
-    If started with any or all of the configuration lines missing or commented out, the program will apply its default configuration settings to the missing parameter(s) and continue.
+    If started without a configuration file or with any or all of the configuration lines missing or commented out, the program will apply its default configuration settings to the missing parameter(s) and continue.

   __3.1 STARTUP CONFIGURATION__

   __[inventory_file=<_filename_>(default:_inventory.txt_)]__

-   The inventory details (list of node names) must be provided in a text file with each node written on a separate
+   The inventory details (list of node names) __must__ be provided in a text file with each node written on a separate
     line.
 Example:

     ##inventory.txt